TheBenjiNecessity/TheMoleServer/README.md

     station based on a series of clues in a logic puzzle.
 When the train comes into the station at least one player must switch with someone already on the train and the train can't be empty.

+- Push your Luck
+    Each player takes a turn flipping tiles on a board one at a time where the tiles have points printed on them.
+    They can flip a maximum of five tiles and the last tile flipped is the points they make for their turn.
+    When they flip a new tile, all other tiles are removed from the game and cannot be flipped by next players.

+- Pass Along
+    Starting with a random player, players must pass an object to each other player in turn based on a special sequence.

+- Word Path
+    Players nominate one other player to be the 'walker'.
+The walker is given a legend of words and what prize amounts those words are worth.
+The walker then starts at the center of a grid of random letters.
+The walker takes turns over and over until a word is spelled.
+At the beginning of each turn, he tells the others what direction he wants to walk in and then the others tell him how far to walk.
+If the walker lands on a desired letter then they can claim that letter and add it to the word.
+As soon as a word is spelled, the prize for that word is won.
+The time limit for this game is five minutes.
+If a word is not spelled before the end of five minutes then nothing is won.
+(Note: the walker is not allowed to tell the others what word is going for)

+- Symbols
+    Each player is given a set of symbols that they must describe to the other players.
+If a player sees that they have that symbol on their screen then they match it to the person describing it.
+Each set of symbols that are matched properly in this way wins the group X points.

+- Word list memory
+    One player is given a list of words that they must memorize.
+They then tell one other player the list of words, that player tells the next player, and so on until the last player memorizes the list.
+The last player then inputs the list and players win points for each word input correctly.

 /**
  * STATE